 Internships allow students to gain practical experience, apply classroom theory, and clarify career goals.
 Internships may or may not yield academic credit, and may be paid or unpaid.
 In any case, internships provide valuable insight and experience, and are highly recommended.
 Students can locate internships through Career Development Services or by registering for one of the internship courses offered.

 WNST 490 Service Learning in Women’s Studies

 For complete course descriptions, please consult the Undergraduate Bulletin.

 Undergraduate research is supported in a number of ways.
 Students can arrange an Independent Study course under the direction of a full time professor, allowing for the completion of a research project beyond the scope of a regular course.
 Students may be selected by full time professor to work together on a research project as a Rains Research Assistant.

 Students are encouraged to develop a global perspective through study and research in a foreign country or our nation’s capital.
 Students can enroll in a program for the summer, a semester, or a full academic year.
 For more information on how to study abroad, please see the LMU Study Abroad Office.
-Independent travel and research abroad is supported through the Eugene Escallier Foreign Study Award.
+Independent travel and research abroad is supported through the 2014 Eugene Escallier Foreign Study Award.

 The Center for Service and Action coordinates service opportunities, community based learning, alternative breaks, and student groups related to social justice issues.